-As of December 31, 2016 we had approximately 2,500 employees worldwide, with approximately 66% in North America, 29% in Europe, 4% in Asia/Pacific and 1% in South America and Africa.
+As of December 31, 2017 we had approximately 2,500 employees worldwide.
 None of our employees are currently covered by a collective bargaining agreement specific to our company.
 We believe our overall relations with our employees are good.
-As of December 31, 2015 and 2014, we had approximately 2,000 and 1,700 employees, respectively.
+As of December 31, 2016 and 2015, we had approximately 2,500 and 2,000 employees, respectively.